 Information that must be protected from observation either because it is confidential or because it revels operational information that could be used in intelligence, should be encrypted in transit to prevent exploitation.

 All (other) information:

 Not all information is sensitive and the rest of the information may be treated differently.
 A good example is content of public Web servers which often has integrity requirements, but usually has no confidentiality requirements.

-Within internal infrastructure, encryption may be harder to do on a uniform basis, and it is certainly more expensive.
+Within internal infrastructure, encryption may be harder to do on a uniform basis, and it may be more expensive.
 If physical or other protective mechanisms are adequate to the need, there is no need to encrypt internally, but this does not apply to remote connections to "internal" resources at another location.

-This applies to the Internet as well as other connections that pass through areas of lesser trust.
+When transiting untrusted networks, including the Internet and other connections that pass through areas of lesser trust.

-Low risk: In low risk situations, never encrypt all content traveling through internal networks.
-It is expensive, unnecessary, and difficult to manage.
+Low risk: In low risk situations, encrypting all content traveling through internal networks may be too hard or expensive, is often unnecessary, and may be difficult to manage.
 If required for some contractual or other reason, external traffic should be encrypted.
 Sensitive information should be internally encrypted if it is convenient because, while the risk is low, the cost is also low in this situation.
 External sensitive information should be encrypted if required for regulatory, public perception, or contractual reasons.